-To make the finest, pure vanilla extract, I recommend these Grade B Bourbon Vanilla Beans, which are the best for flavor and extraction.
+To make the finest, pure vanilla extract, I recommend these Grade B Madagascar Bourbon Vanilla Beans, which are the best for flavor and extraction.
 Grade B vanilla beans have a much lower moisture content than Grade A, meaning the vanilla flavor is highly concentrated—perfect for the very best pure vanilla extract.

 While 3 to 6 months is the general time frame to make a nice vanilla extract, that is an estimate.
-It depends a lot on your ratio of beans to alcohol, how small your cut the beans and how often you shake the bottle(s).
+It depends a lot on your ratio of beans to alcohol, how small you cut the beans, and how often you shake the bottle(s).
 There is no maximum amount of time.
-In fact, the longer the better the extract will be.
+In fact, the longer, the better the extract will be.
 Two years?
 Yes, and even longer.
 It just gets better and better.

-My current big jar of vanilla extract is going on 8 years old.
-Every year just about this time, I pour out enough extract from holiday gifts including a few beans for each bottle, leave the balance of beans in the jar, add fresh vanilla beans and vodka to keep the extraction process going.
+My current big jar of vanilla extract is going on 9 years old.
+Every December, I pour out enough extract for holiday gifts, including a few beans for each bottle, leave the balance of beans in the jar, add fresh vanilla beans and vodka to keep the extraction process going.

 To make pure lemon extract, you need the zest of 5 to 6 lemons to 1 cup vodka.
 This is a bit trickier than vanilla because of the nature of lemons (limes and oranges, too).
 The rind or zest is the outside yellow part.
 Next to this is the white “pith” and then the fruit inside.
 You want ONLY the zest to make the extract.